Swaziland

 clavigera (CHILOBASE).

-Portions of Swaziland are included in the Maputaland-Pondoland-Albany
+Portions of Eswatini are included in the Maputaland-Pondoland-Albany

 biodiversity hotspot (Biodiversity

-the Drakensberg Montane Grasslands, Woodlands, and Forests (EoE).
+the Drakensberg Montane Grasslands, Woodlands, and Forests (WWF WM).